jhpyle/docassemble/demo.md

   not be a plaintiff.
 code: |
   case.plaintiff.gathering = True
-  if user_is_plaintiff and user not in case.plaintiff:
+  if client.is_plaintiff and client not in case.plaintiff:
-    case.plaintiff.add(user)
+    case.plaintiff.add(client)
   if case.plaintiff.number_gathered() == 0:
     newplaintiff = case.plaintiff.addObject(Individual)
   while case.plaintiff.there_is_another: